Ross-mc/land-and-building-transaction-tax-calculator/README.md

 ## Contribution Information

 Please contact me using the below links if you wish to contribute to this project.

+## Testing Information

+A testing suite of various potential user inputs is available and can be added to in calculateLBTT.test.js.
+To run tests, run command ```npm run test```

 ## License